nprapps/lunchbox/README.md

 The project uses [Electron](https://github.com/atom/electron) to create desktop apps for OSX and Windows.

+To ensure you will be able to properly build the applications, read the prerequisites section for [electron-builder](https://github.com/loopline-systems/electron-builder#pre-requisites).
+Specifically, run `brew install wine makensis` to get the proper libraries for building application installers.

-To build an electron app:
+Once you have the prerequisites, build an electron app by running:

 ```
 fab production build_electron